marlonrichert/zsh-launchpad/README.md

 # Z Shell Launchpad 🚀
-A simple dotfiles template to kick-start/bootstrap your `zsh` config
+A simple dotfiles template to kick-start/bootstrap your `zsh` config and start learning how to get the most out of your shell.

 Copy these files into your home dir and you're good to go!